FNNDSC/pl-mgz2imageslices/README.rst

     [-l|--lookupTable <LUTfile>]
-    If passed, perform a looktup on the filtered voxel label values according to the contents of the <LUTfile>.
-This <LUTfile> should conform to the FreeSurfer lookup table format (documented elsewhere).
+    If passed, perform a looktup on the filtered voxel label values according to the contents of the FreeSurferColorLUT.txt.
+This FreeSurferColorLUT.txt should conform to the FreeSurfer lookup table format (documented elsewhere).

     Note that the special <LUTfile> string ``__val__`` can be passed which effectively means "no <LUTfile>".
 In this case, the numerical voxel